Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/new_project.md

 ### Building your mod

 Once you're ready to build your mod, you can simply run `gradlew build`.
+(Same as before you can use Intellij's gradle integration to run the `build` task)

 This will generate your mod JAR in the `/build/libs` directory.